ben/ben.github.com/source/_posts/2013-02-07-libgit2-the-repository.markdown

 ## Clone

-If your repository exists on a remote but not on the local machine, you can get it using [`git_clone`](http://libgit2.github.com/libgit2/#HEAD/group/repository/git_clone).
+If your repository exists on a remote but not on the local machine, you can get it using [`git_clone`](http://libgit2.github.com/libgit2/#HEAD/group/repository/git_clone), and once it's done with all the network stuff, it spits out a repository object.
 Check out [my post on cloning](/2013/02/01/stupid-libgit2-tricks-cloning/) for more on that.

 ## Discover